 In St. Louis County, motorcycle defects are not very common, but they do happen.
 Some of the most common defects in motorcycles include tires, handlebars and engines.
 When a defect is discovered by the manufacturer, they have the legal duty to notify their consumers of the defects and issue a recall.

 If you believe your motorbike contained defects at the time of the accident and you were unaware of a recall, schedule a consultation today.
-A lawyer could inform you of how the law regulates motorcycle defects and recalls in St. Louis County and how you could obtain compensation for damages upon successfully filing an injury claim against the at-fault parties.
+A motorbike collision attorney could inform you of how the law regulates motorcycle defects and recalls in St. Louis County and how you could obtain compensation for damages upon successfully filing an injury claim against the at-fault parties.

-What is the Difference Between a Motorcycle Defect and a Motorcycle Recall?
+What is the Difference Between a Motorcycle Defect and a Recall?

-There are key differences between a motorcycle defect and a motorcycle recall, especially when it comes to recalls regarding motorcycle models and motorcycle parts.
-The key difference between a defect and a recall is that a defect is any flaw in a motorcycle that diminishes the safety for the ride and a recall is what the manufacturer does to repair the defect.
+There are key differences between a motorcycle defect and a motorcycle recall, especially when it comes to recalls regarding motorbike models and parts.
+The key difference between a defect and a recall is that a defect is any flaw in a motorcycle that diminishes the safety for the rider, while a recall is what the manufacturer does to repair the defect.